fippo/minimal-webrtc/README.md

 So this will not be usable for signaling via twitter, but something like CTCP WEBRTC over IRC would work.

+See https://webrtchacks.com/the-minimum-viable-sdp/ for an in-depth explanation of what happens here.

 # LICENSE
 See LICENSE.md.